rochoa85/PepFun2/README.md

 ## Purpose

 Here we present PepFun2.0, a package for the analysis of natural and modified peptides using a set of modules to study the sequence and structure of the molecules.
-The python package is composed of 5 main modules, to allow different tasks such as sequence alignments, prediction of properties, generation of conformers, modification of structures, detection protein-peptide interactions and extra functions to include in the analysis non-natural elements.
+The python package is composed of five main modules to run different tasks such as sequence alignments, prediction of properties, generation of conformers, modification of structures, detection of protein-peptide interactions, and extra functions to include non-natural amino acids in the analysis.

 ## Required third-party tools